 4. Listen to Your Love Languages

-Have you ever worked out your love language ?
-The free online quiz, which millions of people have already taken, asks you a few simple questions and helps you to identify which of the five ways of giving and receiving love – Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch – resonates most strongly.
+Have you ever worked out your love language?
+There's a free online quiz, which millions of people have already taken, that asks you a few simple questions and helps you to identify which of the five ways of giving and receiving love – Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch – resonates most strongly.

 You can take the results with a pinch of salt – it’s a suggestion, not a prescription, after all – but it can be an interesting insight into what your partner is craving more of.
 Plus, adding a little more of any of the five languages into your day-to-day lives is likely to make both of you feel good, regardless of which one comes out on top.

-This New Year’s resolution for couples is ideal for adventurous types, and it doesn’t have to break the bank either – honest!
+Going on an adventure doesn’t have to break the bank – honest!
 Far-flung honeymoon destinations are all well and good, but there’s also so much to explore in the UK, and it can be just as fun to play tourist in your home town.

 Look up local events calendars, seek out new restaurant openings or even book a great deal on a hotel that’s only a short drive or train ride away.
 A change of scene can really help you both to switch off and destress, plus you’ll avoid all of the hassle of passports, boarding passports and luggage limits too.